thomaskioko/blog/content/posts/centralizing_background_tasks_kmp.md

 # Intro

 In a [previous post](/posts/kmp_background_tasks/), I walked through setting up background tasks in KMP for token refresh.
 After that post, I added two more background tasks: library sync and episode notifications.
 Same pattern, same structure.
-That's when I noticed a gap in my implementation..
+That's when I noticed a gap in my implementation.

 Each new task meant copy pasting the same registration, scheduling, and execution boilerplate with slight variations.
 Three tasks across two platforms, and I was already seeing inconsistencies that made debugging harder than it needed to be.

-This post covers how I centralized all background task logic behind a shared implementation.
+This post covers how I centralized all background task logic, first by extracting platform boilerplate into shared registries, and then by going a step further and unifying everything into a single common API.

 ## What Went Wrong